lezhangisu/ref_parser/README.md

 flac ffmpeg lame libmad0 libsox-fmt-mp3 sox libjpeg-dev swig pip install textract
 ```
-It may also be necessary to install "zlib1g-dev" on Docker instances of Ubuntu.
+It may also be necessary to install "zlib1g-dev" "libpulse-dev" on Docker instances of Ubuntu.
 #### OSX
 ```
 brew cask install xquartz